Fenn treasure: Treasure chest

 The treasure chest features a bronze construction with a wood liner and locking front clasp.
 According to Fenn, it weighs about 22 lb and its dimensions are 10 × 10 × 5 inch.
 The chest features scenes and reliefs with knights scaling walls on ladders and maidens above throwing flowers down upon them.
-This style of work appears to be references to the Le Roman de la Rose poem about the pursuit of love and scaling the "Castle of Love" which gained popularity around the same time the chest was made.
+This style of work appears to be references to the Le Roman de la Rose poem about the pursuit of love and scaling the "Castle of Love."
+The chest was made in France by Emile Pinedo in the late 19th or early 20th century.
 Because of the popularity of the treasure hunt, artists have made modern recreations based on Fenn's chest.